Licences are issued under The Insurance Business (Bailiwick of Guernsey) Law, 2002, as amended ("the Law").

 Similar to a PCC, an ICC has individual cells but, unlike a PCC, each cell is separately incorporated providing enhanced protection for ring fencing liabilities particularly in jurisdictions where the concept of PCCs do not exist.
 Additionally, the legal structure of an ICC enables contracts, such as reinsurance, to be arranged between different cells within the same ICC.

 Application form and supporting documentation: Scan the fully completed application form (signed and dated by the relevant officers of the applicant) and supporting documentation, as itemised in the application form, together with an explanatory covering letter scheduling the contents and send electronically to [email protected].

 Copies of authorisation or incorporation certificates relating to the beneficial owner of the applicant may be requested.

-OPQs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Compliance Officer or manager of the applicant(s) including natural persons fulfilling the role of actuary or general representative.
+OPQs and/or OAs must be submitted through the Online PQ Portal for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Money Laundering Compliance Officer, Compliance Officer or manager of the applicant(s) including natural persons fulfilling the role of actuary or general representative.

 Resources and delegation

-The applicant is required to have adequate resources of personnel, policy, procedures, premises and systems to conduct operations including: record-keeping, compliance, anti-money laundering measures, internal control and other systems.
+The applicant is required to have adequate resources in terms of personnel, policies, procedures, premises, and systems to conduct operations including: record-keeping; compliance; anti-money laundering measures; internal control, and other systems.